ucb-dataj/j200/_posts/2018-10-11-mapping_activity.md

 ## Unsolved Homicides

 The Washington Post collected data on more than 52,000 criminal homicides over the past decade in 50 of the largest American cities.
 I filtered out two local cities so we could take a closer look.
-[Unsolved Homicides in Oakland](https://app.workbenchdata.com/workflows/5840) \ [Unsolved Homicides in San Francisco](https://app.workbenchdata.com/workflows/5853/).
+[Homicides in Oakland](https://app.workbenchdata.com/workflows/5840) \ [Homicides in San Francisco](https://app.workbenchdata.com/workflows/5853/).
 We could map these in Datawrapper but we're going to get frustrated with their built in maps.

 Question: Is this data points, lines, or shapes?

 ### Fusion Tables

-1. Copy the URL for the CSV.
+1. Find the URL for the cleaned and filtered CSV in Workbench.
+Copy that.

 1. Create a new spreadsheet.
 Populate it with the `=IMPORTDATA()` function.
 What does the help menu say about how to use `=IMPORTDATA()`?